Everything Startups Need to Know About CyberSecurity

 Nothing is foolproof when it comes to cybercrimes and malware.
 Even the most secure businesses are sometimes hacked, and those that come out of a hack with their reputations and customers intact have a plan of action.
 Preparing for failure just means your startup is staying ever-diligent about its security, staying on top of hacking trends, and constantly testing and examining security policies and best practices to stay as safe as possible.

 The success of startups relies on speed and agility, and spending time and resources on security can get in the way of this speed.
-Instead of trying to build all the skillsets in-house to manage security, outsource to others for their app cybersecurity expertise, to help you identify risks and protect you from those risks.
+Instead of trying to build all the skillsets in-house to manage security, outsource to others for their app cybersecurity expertise like Indusface, to help you identify risks and protect you from those risks.

 There is a silver lining when it comes to hackers.
 The constant threat of being hacked can keep your startup from getting too complacent about cybersecurity.
 Because when it comes to hacking, it’s wise to hope for the best but prepare for the worst.
 You still need to grow and run your company without the looming threat of hacking hanging over your head.
 Remember: hackers never discriminate, but if they did, they would actually prefer SMBs.

 Need help protecting your startup?
-Get started today a free trial with AppTrana.
+Get started today with a free trial with AppTrana.